Youssef-Khafagy/ScreenSense/README.md

-# ScreenSense — AI Visual Attention Predictor
+# ScreenSense · AI Visual Attention Predictor

 > See what your users see before they do.

 ScreenSense is a full-stack AI application that predicts visual attention in images.
-Upload any screenshot, advertisement, or UI design and get an instant heatmap showing where human eyes will look first, second, and third — powered by a custom-trained CNN.
+Upload any screenshot, advertisement, or UI design and get an instant heatmap showing where human eyes will look first, second, and third, powered by a custom-trained CNN.

 ---